Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 future that this becomes apparent, e.g. when a contract fails to protect a client’s interests as intended.

-First and foremost, successful lawyers are the ones who understand the importance of ensuring that clients are treated with the highest levels of professionalism and courtesy.
+First and foremost, successful and good lawyers are the ones who understand the importance of ensuring that clients are treated with the highest levels of professionalism and courtesy.
 A client may not be able to discern a well-drafted contract from a sloppily

 compiled one, but they can certainly identify arrogance, bad manners, a lack of responsiveness, unclear or confusing advice, missed deadlines, and bills which are higher than expected.